 So reality and a shade of fear can grab you when it has been almost three months since you went out to fly but you must or you need to hire a flight instructor.
 Not a bad idea if you are low on experience.

 I would recommend that all pilots fly with an instructor now and then.
 The review you must take helps with that.
 Just make it fun.

-I read numerous comments on pilot forums about personal experiences.
+I read many comments on pilot forums about personal experiences.
 Most pilots were in consensus that even 3 weeks without flying caused their confidence levels to drop.

-To me, flying and aircraft have been my passion so I was consumed.
-When I was a young man with a nearly new Cessna 182 I was able to fly a lot and I always found reasons to make a trip somewhere in the great and vast area called Montana.
+To me, flying and aircraft have been my passion, so it consumed me.
+When I was a young man with a nearly new Cessna 182 I could fly a lot and I always found reasons to make a trip somewhere in the great and vast area called Montana.

 Not all pilots have that at their disposal and just staying current becomes a huge challenge from time and money for the thrill of flight.
 Let alone remaining proficient.
 So it becomes a choice for us all to answer the question of how often should I fly to be safe.